bheki-maenetja/sei-project-2/readme.md

 ### Installation
 - Clone this repository by running the terminal command `git clone git@github.com:bheki-maenetja/sei-project-1.git`
 - In the root folder run the terminal command `npm i` to install all necessary packages and modules
-- To view the site locally run the terminal command `npm run start` and navigate to localhost:8000 in your browser.
+- To view the site locally run the terminal command `npm run start` and navigate to localhost:8000 in your browser

 ### Deployment
 - You can view a deployed version of the site [here](https://my-superhero-app.herokuapp.com/)